leonardsellem/paperless-notion-sync/README.md

 1. Check the logs in `sync.log`
 2. Verify your environment variables in `config/.env`
 3. Ensure your Paperless-NGX instance is accessible
 4. Verify your Notion integration has access to the databases

+## Sync Behavior

+The service handles different scenarios as follows:

+1. **New Documents**: When a new document is added to Paperless-NGX, it's created in Notion with all its metadata and the original file.

+2. **Updated Documents**: When a document is modified in Paperless-NGX (metadata or file), the corresponding Notion page is updated.

+3. **Deleted Documents**: When a document is deleted from Paperless-NGX, the corresponding Notion page is marked as "Archived" instead of being deleted.
+This preserves the document history while indicating it's no longer active.